getsentry/sentry-docs/src/_includes/common/errors-breadcrumbs.md

 ### **Customize** **Breadcrumbs**

 SDKs customize breadcrumbs through the `before_breadcrumb` hook.
 This hook passes an already assembled breadcrumb assembled breadcrumb and in some SDKs an optional hint.
-The function can modify the breadcrumb or decide to discard it entirely:
+The function can modify the breadcrumb or decide to discard it entirely.

-{{ include.errors_modify_breadcrumbs }}